Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 Note : This script installs two versions of .NET and asks the engine to deploy the code which is stored in /Functions folder of the repo.

+Check the status of the workflow in GitHub Actions.
 If everything worked fine, you should see the functions in the portal.

 ![Screen capture](../Images/azfunc5appinstance.png?raw=true)